 The FEI Tribunal, in its Final Decision dated 26 August 2020, ruled that the athlete bore No Fault or Negligence for the Rule violation, as he was able to establish that the Prohibited Substance entered the horse’s system through the ingestion of straw bedding that was contaminated through urination by the support personnel.
 The standard two-year applicable period of ineligibility was therefore eliminated.
 The results of the athlete and horse at the event were disqualified.
 Each party will bear its own legal costs.

-The FEI Tribunal’s decisions can be found here.
+The Final Tribunal Decisions can be found here.

 Notes to Editors:

 FEI Equine Prohibited Substances

 The FEI Prohibited Substances List is divided into two sections: Controlled Medication and *Banned Substances.
 Controlled Medication substances are those that are regularly used to treat horses, but which must have been cleared from the horse’s system by the time of competition.
 Banned (doping) Substances should never be found in the body of the horse and are prohibited at all times.